ToledoEM/Bash-blind-rename/README.md

 Works on OSX and Linux (Debian, Ubuntu, Raspian)

+The idea was to obfuscate the file names to properly perform a blind analysis on the files, such as images for quantification.

 ### Characteristics

 1. Bash generate random new alphanumeric string UPPERCASE and numeric as name.